iogbole/israelo/draft/2021-01-02-k8s-zero-trust-security.md

 Traditional IT network security is based on the castle-and-moat concept.
 In castle-and-moat security, it is difficult to obtain access from outside the network, but by default, everyone inside the network is trusted.
 The problem with this approach is that once an attacker gains access to the network, they can freely control all content inside

-This vulnerability in castle-and-moat security systems is exacerbated by the fact that companies no longer have their data in just one place.
-Today, information is often spread across cloud vendors, which makes it more difficult to have a single security control for an entire network.
+This vulnerability in castle-and-moat security systems is exacerbated by the emergence of micro-services and cloud-native technologies.
+Organisations no longer have their applications and data in just one place - behind a dedicated firewall.
+Cloud-native makes it more difficult to have a single security control for an entire network.

-Zero trust security means that no one is trusted by default from inside or outside the network, and verification is required from everyone trying to gain access to resources on the network.
+Zero trust is the foundation of a growing trend of security-first infrastructures, and it is one of the philosophies that that drives the <a href="https://dodcio.defense.gov/Portals/0/Documents/DoD%20Enterprise%20DevSecOps%20Reference%20Design%20v1.0_Public%20Release.pdf" target="_blank"><b>DevSecOps culture </b> </a>.
+The Zero trust model overturns the long-held traditional view that every entity - be it the application, server, networking software or hardware, found in an internal network could be trusted, not even the infrastructure itself should be trusted.
 This added layer of security has been shown to prevent data breaches.

-A recent IBM-sponsored study demonstrated that the average cost of a single data breach is over $3 million.
-Considering that figure, it should come as no surprise that many organizations are now eager to adopt a zero-trust security policy.
+According to a recent publication by the <a href ="https://securitybrief.eu/story/data-breaches-costing-companies-millions-could-incident-response-help" target="_blank"> securitybrief.eu </a>, data breaches cost companies $3.86 million per breach.
+The other none quantifiable cost that is often not talked about is reputation.
+Considering the consequences of a data breach to organisations, it should come as no surprise that many organisations are now eager to adopt a zero-trust security policy.

 ## Principle of Zero Trust Architecture